Nespresso machines can feel pretty complicated to handle when you first purchase one.

 This is typically indicated by the machine blinking for a couple of seconds and then pausing.

-It may also blink orange if the capsule container needs emptying or the machine needs to be descaled.
-In these cases, the light will typically rapidly blink and then pause.
+It may also blink orange if the capsule container needs to be emptied or the machine needs to be descaled.
+In these cases, the light typically blinks rapidly and then pauses.

 The final reason it may blink is if it is experiencing an error.